Wednesday, April 17, 2013

 * Fort York, Bathurst Street and Front Street West.
-You should see at least one place that doesn't have anything to do with sports, and with the 200th Anniversary of the War of 1812 in progress, this place has become more interesting.
-In that war, the 2nd and last time the U.S. seriously tried to take Canada away from the British Empire, the U.S. Army, led by Zebulon Pike (for whom the Colorado Peak was named), burned the fort and what was then the city of York, now Toronto, on April 27, 1813.
+You should see at least one place that doesn't have anything to do with sports, and with the bicentennial of the War of 1812 in progress, this place has become more interesting.
+In that war, the 2nd and last time the U.S. seriously tried to take Canada away from the British Empire, the U.S. Army, led by Zebulon Pike (for whom the Colorado Peak was named), burned the fort and what was then the city of York, now Toronto, on April 27, 1813 -- 200 years ago this month.
 However, Pike was killed in the battle.
 In revenge, the British burned Washington, D.C.
 Essentially, Fort York is Canada’s Alamo.
 (But not their Gettysburg: That would be Lundy’s Lane, in Niagara Falls, and I recommend that you make time for that as well.)

 * Royal Ontario Museum, 100 Queens Park at Bloor Street West.
 “The ROM” is at the northern edge of Queen’s Park, which includes the Ontario provincial Parliament complex and the University of Toronto, and is, essentially, next-door to Varsity Stadium.
 It is Canada’s answer to New York’s Museum of Natural History.

 * CN Tower, 301 Front Street West at John Street.
-At 1,815 feet high, but with only its central elevator shaft and its 1,122-foot-high observation deck habitable, it was never a candidate for "the world's tallest building," but from 1975 until 2007, it was "the world's tallest freestanding structure."
+It rises 1,815 feet above the ground, but with only its central elevator shaft and its 1,122-foot-high observation deck habitable, the Council on Tall Buildings and Urban Habitat (CTBUH) ruled that it was never a candidate for the title of "the world's tallest building."
+From 1975 until 2007, it was "the world's tallest freestanding structure."
 The CN stood for Canadian National railways, but with their bankruptcy and takeover by VIA Rail, the CN now stands for Canada's National Tower.
 It's next-door to the Rogers Centre and accesible via a skywalk from Union Station.